cosmos/cosmos/PURPOSE.md

 <hr />

-Gnuclear is the first second-generation cryptocurrency that is designed to address much of the problems of first-generation cryptocurrencies, from speed and scalability to security and governance.
+Gnuclear is a second-generation cryptocurrency that is designed to address much of the problems of first-generation cryptocurrencies, from speed and scalability to security and governance.
 By standing on the shoulders of existing computer-science research, meticulously adhering to the best